JerryI/wljs-docs/docs/frontend/Cell types/Many more.md

 ---
 sidebar_position: 22
 ---
-You can extend output cell types via a few lines of code and you favorite framework / package
+You can extend output cell types with just a few lines of code using your favorite framework or package.

 #### Shell

-You can type commands to your system shell.
-PATH is imported from your terminal automatically, and a working directory is set to [NotebookDirectory](frontend/Reference/Cells%20and%20Notebook/NotebookDirectory.md)
+You can type commands directly into your system shell.
+The `PATH` is automatically imported from your terminal, and the working directory is set to [NotebookDirectory](frontend/Reference/Cells%20and%20Notebook/NotebookDirectory.md).

 ```bash
 .sh